NickMaev/react-core-boilerplate/README.md

 # Issues
 ## Known issues
+* **HTTP Error 502.5**

-* If you have "HTTP Error 502.5", you must install the latest "ASP.NET Core SDK" and "Runtime and Hosting Bundle" using this link: https://www.microsoft.com/net/download/dotnet-core/2.1
+You must install the latest "ASP.NET Core SDK" and "Runtime and Hosting Bundle" using this link: https://www.microsoft.com/net/download/dotnet-core/2.1
+* **HTTP error 500 when hosted in Azure**

+Set the "WEBSITE_NODE_DEFAULT_VERSION" to 6.11.2 in the "app settings" in Azure.
 ## Other issues
 * If you will have any issue with project starting, you can see errors in logs ("/logs" directory).
 Please, do this before the open an issue on GitHub.